w0nam/ContextMenuSwitcher/README.md

 * Recommend some features you would like :)

 ### Keep in mind that I am not a professional developper, not even an amateur one.
 I'm just an hobbyist programming for fun.
-My program aim to be safe and full of failsafe, though I am relying on Rust Docs and my own computer knowledge to do so.
+My program aim to be safe and simples, though I am relying on Rust Docs and my own computer knowledge to do so.
 Feel free to review my source code, let's chat about it !